 If you are a dual U.S.-Hong Kong national who is or previously was a Hong Kong resident, and you wish to ensure U.S. consular access and protection after your initial 90-day period of admission into Hong Kong, you must present your U.S. passport to the Hong Kong Immigration Department and complete an application for declaration of change of nationality.
 A declaration of change of nationality will ensure U.S. consular protection, but it may also result in loss of your Chinese nationality (although not necessarily your right of abode).
 If you fail to declare your U.S. nationality, you may jeopardize your U.S. consular protection, but you will not jeopardize your U.S. citizenship.
 If you are a dual U.S.-Hong Kong resident of Hong Kong and you entered Hong Kong on your Hong Kong identity card but you desire U.S. consular protection, you will have to declare your U.S. nationality with the Hong Kong Immigration Department.
 Information on how to declare your citizenship to Hong Kong authorities may be found on the Hong Kong Immigration Department’s website.

-If you are a dual national contemplating onward travel into mainland China, you should strongly consider which passport you will use to enter and exit China.
-In practice, the U.S. embassy and consulates general in the PRC are not able to provide you with consular protection if you do not use your U.S. passport to enter or exit China.
+If you are a dual national contemplating onward travelto mainland China, you should strongly consider which passport you will use to enter and exit China.
+In practice, the U.S. embassy and consulates in the PRC are not able to provide you with consular protection if you did not use your U.S. passport to enter or exit China.

 For further information on consular protection and dual nationality, please refer to our website.
 Information on Hong Kong permanent residence may be obtained from the Hong Kong Immigration Department’s right of abode webpage.

-Typhoons: During the storm season (July through September), the Hong Kong Observatory issues typhoon warnings an average of six times a year and heavy rainstorm alerts more frequently.
-The Hong Kong Observatory has a good notification and monitoring system.
+Typhoons: During the typhoon season (July through September), the Hong Kong Observatory issues typhoon warnings an average of six times a year and heavy rainstorm alerts more frequently.
+The Hong Kong Observatory has an excellent notification and monitoring system.
 You may find general information about natural disaster preparedness at the U.S. Federal Emergency Management Agency (FEMA).
 Please be advised that if the Hong Kong Government announces a Typhoon Signal 8 or above or Black Rainstorm Warning, the Consulate General will close.
-You may find additional information on typhoon and storm preparedness on the Hurricane Preparedness and Natural Disasters pages of the Bureau of Consular Affairs’ website.
+You may find additional information on typhoon and storm preparedness on the Hurricane Preparedness and Natural Disasters pages of the Bureau of Consular Affairs website.

-LGBT RIGHTS: There are no legal restrictions on same-sex sexual relations between consenting adults (over age 16) or the organization of LGBT events in Hong Kong.
+LGBT RIGHTS: There are no legal restrictions on same-sex relations between consenting adults or the organization of LGBT events in Hong Kong.
 For more detailed information about LGBT rights in Hong Kong you may review the State Department’s annual Country Reports on Human Rights Practices.
 For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our LGBT Travel Information page.

 ACCESSIBILITY: While in Hong Kong, individuals with disabilities may find accessibility and accommodation very different from what they find in the United States.
 Hong Kong law prohibits discrimination against persons with physical, sensory, intellectual, and mental disabilities in employment, education, access to health care, or the provision of other state services, and the government generally enforces these provisions.
 The law mandates access to buildings, information, and communications for persons with disabilities.
 The Social Welfare Department is primarily responsible for coordinating and funding public assistance programs to persons with disabilities.
 The Hong Kong Tourism Board publishes “Accessible Hong Kong” a guide for visitors with disabilities and the Transport Department publishes A Guide to Public Transport for People with Disabilities.
 In addition, the Hong Kong government created Cyberable, a barrier free portal website, to provide one-stop information for persons with various disabilities.

 Despite efforts to improve accessibility, Hong Kong continues to be challenging for those with physical disabilities.
-It has many stairs, inclines, and steep, uneven walkways, and it is not designed for anyone who uses a walker, cane, crutches, or wheelchair.
+It has many stairs, inclines, and steep, uneven walkways not designed for anyone who uses a walker, cane, crutches, or wheelchair.

 Good medical facilities are available, and there are many Western-trained physicians in Hong Kong.
 Prescription drugs are widely available, although they may have different names from those in the United States.
 Note that for many medications, a prescription from a Hong Kong doctor will be needed for purchase in Hong Kong.
 Therefore, you should bring prescription medications to cover your stay in Hong Kong, or plan to see a physician in Hong Kong to obtain a new prescription.
 Hong Kong emergency service response times for police, fire, and ambulances are good.